stanfordroboticsclub/UDPComms/README.md

 # UDPComms

-This is a simple library to enable communication between different processes (potentially on different machines, see `scopes`) over a network using UDP.
+This is a simple library to enable communication between different processes (potentially on different machines) over a network using UDP.
 It's goals a simplicity and easy of understanding.
 Currently it works in python 2 and 3 but it should be relatively simple to extend it to other languages such as C (to run on embeded devices) or Julia (to interface with faster solvers).

 The library automatically determines the type of the message and trasmits it along with it, so the subscribers can decode it correctly.
 While faster to prototype with then systems with explicit type declaration (such as ROS) its easy to shoot yourself in the foot if types are mismatched between publisher and subscriber.

 Note that this library doesn't provide any message security.
-Unless you are using `Scope.Local()` on both ends, not only can anyone on your network evesdrop on messages they can also spoof messages very easily.
+Not only can anyone on your network evesdrop on messages they can also spoof messages very easily.

 ## Usage